cjekel/cjekel.github.io/cv.md

 [pwlf](https://github.com/cjekel/piecewise_linear_fit_py): A library for fitting continuous piecewise linear functions to two dimensional data.

 [tindetheus](https://github.com/cjekel/tindetheus): A Python application that allows users to build their own personalized machine learning models using computer vision.
 The models can automatically like users on Tinder, based on the user's own historical preference.

+[similaritymeasures](https://github.com/cjekel/Similarity_measures_for_identifying_material_parameters_from_hysteresis_loops_using_inverse_analysis): Quantify the difference between two curves using the Partial Curve Mapping method, Area between two curves, Discrete Fréchet distance, and Curve Length based similarity measure.
+This is useful to quantify the difference between material load/unload curves.

 ## UTC Aerospace Systems
 2013 - 2014: Manufacturing Engineer